*RTV Section

 Notes

-1. GRD lists the indices of the forward model grid (defined in the previous section) on which the retrieved profiles are represented (although individual species may be retrieved on subsets of this grid).
+1. IDXGRD lists the indices of the forward model grid (defined in the *ALT/*PRE/*TAN section), on which the retrieved profiles are represented (although individual species may be retrieved on subsets of this grid).
 Index 1 represents the lowest altitude level.
 Apart from the special cases of * and 0 this can be a list of increasing integers, a range expression (i:j or i:j:k), or any mix as long as these increase monotonically.

 2. The hydrostatic constraint is assumed whenever temperature (TEM) and pressure (PRE) are retrieved together in limb mode, or if temperature is retrieved on pressure surfaces in nadir mode.

-3. CTM and OFF are retrieved independently for each microwindow and therefore not included in the output unless the MWO Flag is set.
+3. Parameters retrieved independently for each microwindow and therefore not included in the output unless the MWO Flag is set.
+Most of these are calibration adjustments relating the forward model (f) to the measurement (y) as

 4. AEROSOL differs from CTM in that a single profile is retrieved for all microwindows, rather than an independent profile for each microwindow separately.
 Effectively AEROSOL is treated just like any other retrieved gas.
 Note that the a priori covariances for AEROSOL and CTM differ, so even if AEROSOL is retrieved for a single microwindow over the same altitude range as CTM the results will differ.

 5. [gas] Molecules can either be specified by the chemical formula, HITRAN index or (for CFCs) 'F' number.
-However, internally these are stored as formulae or (for CFCs) 'F' number, all lower case.
+Internally these are are stored as formulae or (for CFCs) 'F' number, all lower case.

 Examples